Industry Signals

 Quickbase Acquires Solvice: Constraint-Based Route Optimisation and Workforce Scheduling Enter a No-Code Enterprise Platform 🔗

-Foundation: Solvice is an optimisation-as-a-service company whose APIs solve Vehicle Routing Problems (VRPs) and workforce scheduling problems under real-world constraints and return executable plans.
-Quickbase is a no-code application platform serving approximately 12,000 enterprise customers who build custom operational workflows without dedicated engineering teams.
-Embedding a solver API into a no-code platform means the constraint-based optimisation runs inside business applications built by operational managers, without any solver integration work.
+Foundation: Solvice is an optimisation-as-a-service company whose APIs solve two classes of problem: Vehicle Routing Problems (VRPs), which find the lowest-cost set of routes for a delivery fleet subject to vehicle capacity, driver hours, and customer time windows; and workforce scheduling problems, which assign staff to shifts under qualification requirements, legal working-hour limits, and workload-balance targets.
+Quickbase is a no-code application platform used by approximately 12,000 enterprise customers to build custom operational workflows without dedicated engineering teams.
+Embedding those two solver APIs into a no-code platform means the optimisation runs inside business applications built by operational managers, without any solver integration work.

-Quickbase announced on 2 April 2026 that it had acquired Solvice, a Belgian optimisation company.
-Solvice's two products are OnRoute, which handles vehicle routing under vehicle capacity, crew skills, time windows, multi-day horizons, and real-time changes, and OnShift, which handles workforce scheduling under qualification constraints, working-hour limits, and workload balance requirements.
-Solvice's published benchmark reports up to 35% reduction in drive time for routing customers.
-Initial integration into Quickbase Business/Enterprise and FastField Pro is planned for H2 2026.
+The 2 April 2026 acquisition embeds those two solver APIs directly into Quickbase's no-code workflow layer.
+OnRoute handles vehicle routing under vehicle capacity, crew skills, time windows, multi-day horizons, and real-time changes; OnShift handles workforce scheduling under qualification constraints, working-hour limits, and workload-balance requirements.
+Published benchmarks show up to 35% reduction in drive time for OnRoute customers.
+Integration into Quickbase Business/Enterprise and FastField Pro is planned for H2 2026.

 NVIDIA cuOpt v26.04.00: Host-Resident Problem Data, Mixed-Precision PDLP, and Remote Execution 🔗

 Foundation: NVIDIA cuOpt is a GPU-accelerated optimisation engine covering mixed-integer linear programming (MILP), linear programming (LP), quadratic programming (QP), and vehicle routing.
-PDLP (Primal-Dual LP) is a first-order LP algorithm that scales well on GPUs by avoiding the dense factorisation that interior-point methods require.
-Mixed precision means using 32-bit floating-point (FP32) instead of 64-bit (FP64) arithmetic for part of the computation, which is faster on GPUs and often sufficient in practice.
+PDLP (Primal-Dual LP) is an LP algorithm that solves by iterative gradient steps rather than the matrix decompositions that classical interior-point solvers (which find the optimum by navigating through the interior of the feasible region) require; gradient steps parallelise well on GPUs, where dense matrix decomposition is a bottleneck.
+Mixed precision means using 32-bit floating-point (FP32) instead of 64-bit (FP64) arithmetic, which is faster on GPUs without FP64 hardware and sufficient for most LP solutions in practice.

-NVIDIA cuOpt v26.04.00, released 9 April 2026, introduces memory model support for host-resident problem data, allowing problem instances that exceed GPU memory to be held in CPU RAM and streamed to the GPU during solve.
-FP32 and mixed-precision support in the PDLP solver extends GPU-native LP solving to hardware without FP64 acceleration.
-Remote execution via cuopt_grpc_server enables cuOpt to act as a network microservice in distributed OR pipelines.
+Version 26.04.00 extends GPU-native LP solving and vehicle routing on two fronts: a host-resident memory model that allows problem instances exceeding GPU memory to be held in CPU RAM and streamed to the GPU during solve, removing the hard size ceiling; and mixed-precision PDLP support that opens the gradient-step LP solver to FP32-only GPUs lacking 64-bit arithmetic acceleration.
+Remote execution via cuopt_grpc_server enables cuOpt to act as a containerised microservice in distributed OR pipelines.
 The release also includes improved lexicographic search and 30+ bug fixes for variable bounds, race conditions, and numerical stability.

 | Field | Content |